javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 ## Style Guides

-A style guide contains general rules about "how to write" code, e.g. which quotes to use, how many spaces to indent, where to put line breaks, etc. A lot of minor things.
+A style guide contains general rules about "how to write" code, e.g. which quotes to use, how many spaces to indent, the maximal line length, etc. A lot of minor things.

 When all members of a team use the same style guide, the code looks uniform, regardless of which team member wrote it.